songjeongjun320/songjeongjun320.github.io/index.md

 I look forward to leveraging my expertise in **Machine Learning**, **OCR**, and **Full-Stack** development to contribute to innovative projects and continue my growth in the tech industry.
 Feel free to connect with me on LinkedIn or explore my work on GitHub.

-He loves to bring new ideas and share it with collaborators.
-Hello world! &#128525;

 ## Contact